Skip to product information

 Cane Creek DB Inline COIL 2023+ DIY Rebuild Kit

-The DB IL Air 2017 is shown in the pictures but it's basically almost the same.
+The DB IL Air 2017 is shown in the pictures, but the internal layout and service approach are nearly identical.

-• Compatible with Gen 2 (2023+) for a basic service without opening the bladder.
-Contact us for support or to help confirm the compatibility of your body clamp with the newer version and get the clamp for free.
+• Compatible with Gen 2 (2023+) for a basic service without opening the bladder

-Not much custom tools are needed for this shock.
+Very few custom tools are required for this shock.

-See our Essential Tools page for common items used across many shocks.
+See our Essential Tools page for common tools used across many shocks.

 Special Notes

-• Do NOT insert the SPA-2 tool into the threads, always align the pins with the actual holes made for that.
+• Do not insert the SPA-2 pins into the threads; always align with the dedicated holes

-• Only open the adjusters if they are externally leaking, they are extremely well-tuned and easy to mess up.
+• Do not open the adjusters unless they are leaking externally, they are well-tuned and easy to misassemble

-• The bleed screw is located under the climb lever plate, you’ll need to disassemble the lever to access it.
+• The bleed screw sits under the climb lever plate; the lever must be removed for access

-• The shock has a screw-in inner tube.
-Cane Creek uses a special wrench, but you can gently rotate it using a screwdriver through the cross-holes.
+• The shock uses a screw-in inner tube; it can be carefully rotated using a screwdriver through the cross-holes

-• Use red Loctite on the threads of the inner tube, but do not over-tighten if you did open it.
+• Use red Loctite on the inner tube threads if opened, and do not over-tighten

-Thank you for reading this far, this is the most important part of the rebuild!
+This is the most important part of the rebuild.

-• Use a standard bleed syringe with a rubber tube
+• Use a standard bleed syringe with rubber tube

-• Gently push the tube into the bleed port, get help holding it steady
+• Gently push the tube into the bleed port and hold it steady

 • Stroke the shock while pressurizing the syringe

-• Repeat a few times and tap the shock to release bubbles
+• Repeat several cycles and tap the body to release trapped air

-Designed for skilled DIY users in a safe workspace.
-Always depressurize fully before service, follow torque specs, and confirm proper tool engagement.
-Misuse can damage your shock or cause injury.
+Designed for skilled DIY users working in a safe environment.
+Always fully depressurize before service, follow torque specs, and confirm proper tool engagement.
+Improper use may damage your shock or cause injury.
 By using this kit, you agree to our Terms of Service.

 View full details